 While there have been cases where patients recover without needing hospitalization, there have been many with severe complications, requiring oxygen supplementation, and even ventilation.

-Some of the risk factors associated with poor outcome of the disease include high blood pressure, diabetes obesity, and heart disease.
+Some of the risk factors associated with poor outcomes of the disease include high blood pressure, diabetes obesity, and heart disease.

 According to the team of researchers, seemingly healthy individuals account for 52% of COVID-19 deaths.
 And the reasons behind these numbers are yet to be discovered.

-In their report, they wrote, the main complication behind COVID 19 where:
+In their report, they wrote, the main complication behind COVID 19 were:

 According to their report, another discovery was that the aforementioned complications were shared among individuals with and bacterial overload.